Mikel Zabalza Garate: Agoitz mural

-The movie Where is Mikel?
+Where is Mikel?
 (Non dago Mikel?)

 In 2020, Amaia Merino and Miguel Angel Llamas filmed the documentary Where is Mikel?
 (Non dago Mikel?) which tells the story of Zabalza's disappearance as he was detained by Spain's Civil Guard who had confused him with a member of ETA.
 During the 20 days Zabalza's whereabouts were unknown, the lack of trust of the Basque people in the official version of the story led to massive protests.
 Despite the recordings of the Guardia Civil agents explaining their role in his torture and murder, no one was ever tried or punished for his death.
 The film was screened at the San Sebastian International Film Festival in 2020, shortly before the 35th anniversary of his death.
 His family continues to demand justice for what happened.